Join a Committee

 - Committee Members are asked to contribute information and technical expertise on the subject matter when a publication is in development.

-- Assist in formulation of technical programs for seminars, short courses, specialty conferences and workshops.
+- Assist in formulation of technical programs for seminars, short courses, webinars, specialty conferences and workshops.

 - Committee Members are asked to contribute in any of the following areas: